 – [Sanjeet] Yeah, absolutely we have a smart aquaculture where there’s salmon farming and fresh farming.
 We have something called smart winery where we monitor wines grapes.
 We have drones goal.
 We’re look at with AI machines intelligence look at the structure of the grapes, monitor the logistics all that smart wineries for wines.
 We have a smart mining.
 We have something for smart cattle management, smart poultry management.
 So there’s multiple right from agriculture to mining to obviously public city wifi most important is smart whiteboards.
 It’s a huge, huge push in the education space where we are partnering with windows on snap, bragging based the smart white boards that are getting commercial.

 – [Ryan] Interesting, so I wanted to ask a question.
 This just came up from a conversation.
 We were having a lunch today and if you don’t have any answer to it do not worry.
-Cause I, I wasn’t really planning on talking about this but I thought it was interesting now that we’re talking about these interesting use cases, but when it comes to big cities, let’s say like San Francisco and they have a very large homeless population.
+Cause I, I wasn’t really planning on talking about this but I thought it was interesting now that we’re talking about these interesting Applications, but when it comes to big cities, let’s say like San Francisco and they have a very large homeless population.
 You think there’s any type of or there will be in the future, any type of need for IoT to kind of help with that in some form or another.
 I don’t know exactly what that would be.
 Whether it’s like monitoring where maybe homeless people are staying or spending their time or anything along those lines.
 Have you heard of anything related to homeless populations IoT?

 – [Sanjeet] Not really, I haven’t, but I think there is something called crowd management.
 Maybe they’re extending that into that kind of applications.
 I don’t know how that’s gonna more off but I think of crowd management where says there’s a lot of security related cloud manager monitoring that happens.
 I’m not sure if they’re gonna extend that into these kinds of applications or not, but maybe that’s what they’re referring to.